srushti-bhosale/AIVerse/README.md

 # AIVerse: Leveraging GAI capabilities in a web application for multimedia generation

-●	Platforms like ChatGPT or Gemini primarily focus on conversation, although they may    offer code-related functionalities, they do not provide art generation facilities.
-●	Also, platforms like OpenArt and Dall E provide only image generation but not chat,music generation,video generation,code generation etc
-●	Similarly, there are other platforms which lack one feature of the other for generation.
-The below table illustrates the same-
-●	The aim of our web application is to provide all generation features i.e. conversation, image generation,music generation, video generation and code generation on a single platform.
+Platforms like ChatGPT or Gemini primarily focus on conversation, although they may    offer code-related functionalities, they do not provide art generation facilities.Also, platforms like OpenArt and Dall E provide only image generation but not chat,music generation,video generation,code generation etc. Similarly, there are other platforms which lack one feature of the other for generation.
+The aim of our web application is to provide all generation features i.e. conversation, image generation,music generation, video generation and code generation on a single platform.

 Implementation-
 1. To get started, user has to click “Start Generating for Free” / “Get Started”